-If you are busy a lot of the time, but you can’t relax, you could be ‘tired but wired’.
-If you’re tired and you get sick a lot, you probably think it’s just because you’re working too hard and not getting enough sleep.
+If you’re busy a lot of the time, but you can’t relax, you could be ‘tired but wired’.
+If you’re always tired and you get sick a lot, you probably think it’s just because you’re working too hard and not getting enough sleep.

 You’re partly right.

 It’s also because of your hormones.

 We tend to think hormones are mostly in charge of our periods and fertility, which they are.